Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Model and method

-In the framework of our model we assume that the critical current $I_{c,i}$ does not depend on $\bm m_i$.
-In fact, the behavior of the critical current depends on the particular type of the considered S/F/S JJ.
-It can be independent on the magnetization direction, as it has been reported for the ferromagnets with SOC \cite{Buzdin2008}, or it can depend strongly on the $x$-component of the magnetization, as it takes place for the ferromagnetic interlayers on top of the 3D TI \cite{Zyuzin2016,Nashaat2019}.
-The influence of this dependence on the behavior of the voltage-driven $\varphi_0$-S/F/S chain is a prospect for future work.
+The dependence of the critical current $I_{c,i}$ on the direction of $\bm m_i$ depends on the particular type of the considered S/F/S JJ.
+It can be independent on the magnetization direction, as it has been reported for the ferromagnetic nanowires with SOC \cite{Buzdin2008}, or it can depend strongly on the $x$-component of the magnetization, as it takes place for the ferromagnetic interlayers on top of the 3D TI \cite{Zyuzin2016,Nashaat2019}.
+In the present manuscript we focus on the class of systems for which the direction-independent critical current was reported because they represent the simplest and simultaneously realistic objects for studying the dynamic phenomena produced by the magnetoelectric coupling $\varphi_0$.
+The influence of the dependence $I_{c,i}(\bm m_i)$ on the behavior of the voltage-driven $\varphi_0$-S/F/S chain is a prospect for future work.

 The voltage-driven dynamics of the system can be calculated on the basis of two coupled equations.
 The dynamics of magnetic moments $\bm m_i$ is described by the Landau-Lifshitz-Gilbert (LLG) equation: